I am interested in the Halliwick AST Foundation Course …

 Further information on qualifications relating to the Halliwick AST Foundation course can be found here.

-To gain a Certificate of Competence (the Halliwick Instructor’s Certificate – HIC) the candidate must complete (after the Course) a minimum of 35 hours experience working with disabled swimmers and successfully complete an assessment.
+To gain a Certificate of Competence (the Halliwick Instructor’s Certificate – HIC) the candidate must complete (after the Foundation Course) a minimum of 35 hours experience working with disabled swimmers and successfully complete an assessment.
 Further information will be given about this on the Foundation Course you attend.
 (There may be expenses/a fee involved.)